Quicky Cycles

 Batteries on an e-bike may be either integrated (permanently built into the frame) or external (removable).

-Once you learn to recognize the look of an external battery, it can be an easy way to differentiate a regular bike from an e-bike at a glance.
+Once you learn to recognize what an external battery looks like, it can be an easy way to differentiate a regular bike from an e-bike at a glance.

 But “external” placement doesn’t always mean the battery is visually obvious, juts out from the frame, or detracts from the design.
 Instead, it just refers to the fact that the rider can remove their battery from the e-bike frame for charging, transit, or storage.